 Aging Services Management.
 The goal is to provide knowledge and skills about the needs and services affecting older adults and their families.

-If you like to work with older adults, DMACC's Aging Services Management has several programs that will be of interest to you.
+If you like to work with older adults, the DMACC Aging Services Management Degree has several programs that will be of interest to you.
 The courses are designed for the working adult student.
 You will study gerontology, governance of agencies and facilities, management, human resources, legal issues and accounting.
 You can select one of several tracks.

 Adult Services AAS Degree track